 The first three categories cover the requirements in section 6-12 of the Private Limited Liability Companies Act, while formal reporting obligations are given in the Norwegian Accounting legislation and stock-exchange rules.
-The board's strategic tasks are discussed further in the chapter entitled, "The board's role in strategy development", while reporting activities are reviewed in the section External Reporting".
+The board's strategic tasks are discussed further in the chapter entitled, "The board's role in strategy development".